randax/kafka-streams-workshop/README.md

 solve!

 Here, we will use a little trick, and give our transformations a new name.
 For the last time, update ``docker-compose.yaml``.
-This time to enable genres filter in the search app:
+This time to change to consumer group id of the `transformBook` application:

 ```
   kafka-streams-app: